Marathon Training: 10 Zone 3 / Tempo Workouts

 What Is Zone 3/Tempo Training?

-Zone 3 typically falls between 80–87% of your maximum heart rate and feels like a 6–7 out of 10 on the RPE scale.
-Breathing is deep and regular, speech is limited to a few words, and your effort is strong but sustainable.
 When you’re in Zone 3, it feels like you’ve settled into a steady gear.
 You’re not cruising, but you’re not struggling either.
 For marathon training, this zone builds the pacing discipline and aerobic strength required to handle long efforts without blowing up.

 Why These Sessions Work

-Zone 3 improves your aerobic capacity, metabolic efficiency, and fatigue resistance.
-These workouts help you manage effort over time — a critical skill when running 26.2 miles.
-They develop your ability to hold a solid pace, stay mentally focused, and remain in control as the race progresses.
+Zone 3 improves your aerobic capacity, metabolic efficiency and fatigue resistance.
+These workouts help you manage effort over time, a critical skill when running 26.2 miles.
+They develop your ability to hold a solid pace, stay mentally focused and remain in control as the race progresses.

 10 Tempo Workouts for Marathon Runners